kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 description: ""
 added: "Oct 16 2021"
 tags: [web]
-updatedDate: "Mar 26 2023"
+updatedDate: "May 13 2023"
 ---

 One factor contributing to a poor user experience is how long it takes a user to see any content rendered to the screen. **First Contentful Paint (FCP)** measures how long it takes for initial DOM content to render, but it does not capture how long it took the largest (usually more meaningful) content on the page to render. **Largest Contentful Paint (LCP)** measures when the largest content element in the viewport becomes visible.
 It can be used to determine when the main content of the page has finished rendering on the screen.

+### Core Web Vitals
+Core Web Vitals are the subset of Web Vitals that apply to all web pages, should be measured by all site owners, and will be surfaced across all Google tools.
+The metrics that make up Core Web Vitals will evolve over time.
+The current set for 2020 focuses on three aspects of the user experience—*loading, interactivity, and visual stability*—and includes the following metrics:

+- **Largest Contentful Paint (LCP)**: measures loading performance.
+To provide a good user experience, LCP should occur within 2.5 seconds of when the page first starts loading.
+- **First Input Delay (FID)**: measures interactivity.
+To provide a good user experience, pages should have a FID of 100 milliseconds or less.
+- **Cumulative Layout Shift (CLS)**: measures visual stability.
+To provide a good user experience, pages should maintain a CLS of 0.1 or less.

+The easiest way to measure all the Core Web Vitals is to use the [web-vitals](https://github.com/GoogleChrome/web-vitals) JavaScript library, a small, production-ready wrapper around the underlying web APIs.

+While the Core Web Vitals are the critical metrics for understanding and delivering a great user experience, there are other vital metrics as well.
+For example, the metrics **Time to First Byte (TTFB)** and **First Contentful Paint (FCP)** are both vital aspects of the loading experience.

+[Interaction to Next Paint (INP)](https://web.dev/inp/) is a pending Core Web Vital metric that will replace First Input Delay (FID) in March 2024.
+INP is a metric that assesses a page's overall responsiveness to user interactions by observing the latency of all click, tap, and keyboard interactions that occur throughout the lifespan of a user's visit to a page.

 ### Optimize your server
-> Use **Time to First Byte (TTFB)** to measure your server response times.

 Instead of just immediately serving a static page on a browser request, many server-side web frameworks need to create the web page dynamically.
 This could be due to pending results from a database query or because components need to be generated into markup by a UI framework.
 Many **web frameworks that run on the server have performance guidance** that you can use to speed up this process.

 If the content on your web page is being hosted on a single server, your website will load slower for users that are geographically farther away because their browser requests literally have to travel around the world.
 Consider [using a CDN](https://web.dev/content-delivery-networks) to ensure that your users never have to wait for network requests to faraway servers.